GURPS: Combat

 After a successful attack, except in the case of a critical hit, the defender usually gets a chance to avoid the blow.
 This is called an Active Defense, and takes the form of a Dodge (deliberate movement out of the perceived path of the attack), Parry (attempt to deflect or intercept the attack with a limb or weapon), or Block (effort to interpose a shield or similar object between the attack and the defender's body).
 Unlike many RPG systems, an Active Defense is an unopposed check, meaning that in most cases, the success of an attack has no effect on the difficulty of the defense.
 Dodge is based on the Basic Speed characteristic, while Parry and Block are each based on individual combat skills, such as Fencing, Karate, or Staff for Parry, and Shield or Cloak for Block.
 A common criticism is that characters can achieve a relatively high Active Defense value, drawing out fights considerably.
 The only mechanic within the system to address this is the Feint action, which if successful will place the adversary in an unfavorable position, reducing their active defense against that character only, on the subsequent turn.

-Certain skills, attributes and equipment, when strung together, can be used to great effect.
-Let us say a gunslinger from the Old West is facing a foe; he can use the Combat Reflexes ability to react before his enemy, the Fast-Draw(Pistol) skill to get his two guns out, the Gunslinger ability to allow him to skip the aiming step, and the Dual-Weapon Attack(Pistol) skill to fire both his guns at once.
-This would have taken around 6 turns, if he had none of these skills.
+Skills, advantages, and equipment, can be combined to great effect.
+For example, a gunslinger from the Old West is facing a foe: